 “There, there,” C.J. said, looking at her watch.
 “Do you think we can wrap this up?
 I want to catch more waves with Tom before the next Spirit.”

 “Whatev,” said the Ghost, and with a snap of her fingers, she was gone.

 C J. looked around her; she was alone in the parking lot.
 “Well, this is a bitch,” she said, and began walking toward the bus stop.
 Suddenly an outstretched hand was before her.
-To this hand was connected the third Spirit, who bore an uncanny resemblance to a certain presidential candidate.
+To this hand was connected the third Spirit, who bore an uncanny resemblance to a former presidential candidate.